Arthur Balfour, 1st Baron Riverdale

 Balfour was the son of Herbert Balfour.
-He was Chairman of Arthur Balfour & Co Ltd and of C Meadows & Co Ltd, both of Sheffield, Yorkshire, and also served as President of the Association of British Chambers of Commerce from 1923 to 1924 and of the British Council from 1947 to 1950 and as Chairman of the Advisory Council for Scientific and Industrial Research from 1937 to 1957.
+Educated at Aysgarth School and Oundle School, he was Chairman of Arthur Balfour & Co Ltd and of C Meadows & Co Ltd, both of Sheffield, Yorkshire.
+He also served as President of the Association of British Chambers of Commerce from 1923 to 1924 and of the British Council from 1947 to 1950 and as Chairman of the Advisory Council for Scientific and Industrial Research from 1937 to 1957.
 He chaired the Committee on Industry and Trade from 1924 to 1928.

 In 1935 he was appointed as the chairman of the Departmental Committee on Fire Brigade Services, which became known as the Riverdale Committee.
-The committee's report resulted in the Fire Brigades Act 1938.
+The committee's report resulted in the Fire Brigades Act 1938 (1 & 2 Geo.
+6. c.
+72).

 Balfour married Frances Josephine Bingham, daughter of Charles Henry Bingham, in 1899.
 He died in July 1957, aged 84, and was succeeded in his titles by his eldest son Robert.
 Lady Riverdale died in 1960.
 He was a freemason and founding member of University Lodge Sheffield 3911.